 6. Crediting brand partnerships

 Music videos offer record labels partnership opportunities with brands.
 This might also impact your music video title format.
+The video below exemplifies this type of synergy perfectly.

 Best Text Graphics Trends